istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12/_index.md

 These charts can also be found at the [ArtifactHub](https://artifacthub.io/packages/search?org=istio).

 In addition, a new refined [`gateway` chart](https://artifacthub.io/packages/helm/istio-official/gateway) has been published.
 This chart replaces the old `istio-ingressgateway` and `istio-egressgateway` charts to greatly simplify management of gateways and follow Helm best practices.
+Please visit the gateway injection page for issues migrating to the new helm chart.

 ## Kubernetes Gateway API